PDG-AI/PyMusic/README.md

 - Play_song // PS [song_id]    -reproduces a song
 - Stop // S    -stops the current song
 - Pass // P // Next // N    -passes to the next song on the list
+- pause    -pause the reproduction, also unpauses it if its paused
+- resume    -forcefully resume the reproduction

 KNOWLEDGE
 - Songs // SH    -shows all the songs with their song_id